Papyrological Institute

 About

-The 'Leids Papyrologisch Instituut' was founded in 1935 by B.A. van Groningen (Greek) and M. David en J.C. van Oven, both legal historians.
+The Leiden Papyrological Institute was founded in 1935 by B.A. van Groningen and M. David and J.C. van Oven (see also The papyrus collection).
 This initiative was prompted by the donation of a papyrus collection by E.P.
-Warren [for Warren see also the PDF on the right of this page].
+Warren.
 There was one condition: the papyri were to be published and should never become the property of a government organisation.
-That is how the foundation of the Stichting “Het Leids Papyrologisch Instituut” on 19 January 1935 came about, which soon flourished.
 The Warren papyri were published in the first part of the new series Papyrologica Lugduno-Batava, in which papyrologists from Leiden and abroad publish their research to this day.

 From the very beginning classes in Greek papyrology were interdisciplinary, which was a unique concept at the time.
 A special place was reserved for thematic classes, which still rank high on the Institute’s agenda today.
 To provide their students with the proper study material David and Van Groningen assembled the Papyrologisch Leerboek (1940), which appeared in English translation in 1946).
 The revised edition – P.W.
 Pestman, New Papyrological Primer, Second Edition Revised, 1994 – is still used in papyrology courses around the world.